Frequently asked questions (FAQ)

 - The Home Office.

-(c) interviewing and receiving relevant information from individuals who are willing to provide that information;
+(c) interviewed and received relevant information from individuals who were willing to provide that information;

-(e) it will explain in its final report what the relevant documentation and information reveal about the nature and extent of police corruption in relation to the handling of this case; and
+(e) explained in its final report what the relevant documentation and information revealed about the nature and extent of police corruption in relation to the handling of this case; and

-(f) make any recommendations which the Panel concludes should be made as a result of its work, including recommendations for any further investigation or inquiry.
+(f) made recommendations as a result of its work, including recommendations for further investigation or inquiry.

-The principles of the Independent Panel’s work are:
+The principles the Panel’s work was based on were:

-(a) full, genuine and effective participation of the family at all stages of the Panel’s work including genuine and full consultation and briefing throughout the process and payment of legal costs incurred on behalf of the family to this end;
+(a) an effective participation of the family at all stages of the Panel’s work including genuine and full consultation and briefing throughout the process and payment of legal costs incurred on behalf of the family to this end;

-(b) “the family first” in terms of the release of the Panel’s findings and its report;
+(b) “the family first” principle in terms of the release of the Panel’s findings and its Report;

 (c) exceptional and full disclosure to the Panel of all relevant documentation including that held by all relevant Government departments and agencies and by the police and other investigative and prosecuting authorities; and